• Home

 A significant benefit of membership is access to the Senior Advisor Program.
 This ICMA-OCCMA program makes available to members, the experience, advice and support of respected, retired managers of the profession.

 The ICMA Senior Advisor program (formerly Range Rider Program *) is a joint activity of ICMA and OCCMA established by the ICMA Executive Board in 1974 to make the counsel, experience, and support of respected, retired managers of the profession available to members.
-Currently 8 Senior Advisors provide service by volunteering their time to offer confidential professional and personal support and advice in Oregon.
+Currently five Senior Advisors provide service by volunteering their time to offer confidential professional and personal support and advice in Oregon.

 Senior Advisors are selected jointly by OCCMA and the ICMA Executive Director.
 Although they are expected to be visible, accessible and responsive to members and association needs, Senior Advisors are unpaid volunteers who pursue other activities while in retirement and thus are not “full time.”
 Expenses are shared by ICMA and OCCMA.